-- a fine not to exceed $2,000
+- a maximum fine of $2,000

-- a fine not to exceed $4,000
+- a maximum fine of $4,000

-A Second DWI Charge is a Class ‘A’ Misdemeanor
+A Second DWI Charge is a Class A Misdemeanor

 - Up to two years of probation

-DWI with a BAC of .15 or higher is a Class ‘A’ Misdemeanor
+DWI with a BAC of .15 or Higher is a Class A Misdemeanor

-- A fine of up to $10,000
+- A maximum fines of $10,000

 - A felony conviction